ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 Remember that covariance can be either positive or negative, and a covariance close to 0 indicates variables are uncorrelated.

+For 2 dimensions, it might look like:

+$$
+\Sigma= \begin{pmatrix}
+\sigma_X^2 & \sigma^{XY}\\
+\sigma_{XY} & \sigma_Y^2
+\end{pmatrix}
+$$

 #### Step 3: Calculate the EigenValues and EigenVectors

 If you have read through the advanced Maths notes, you would have come across these.

+The EigenVector shows the largest variance that we must map to, the direction of the largest variance of the sample covariance matrix.
+The largest EigenValue is the span along the largest variance.
+Yes, EigenVectors are typical features of typical data.
+They have meaning, in this case as the variance.
+But more genearlly, they are the rotation of the _invariant_ in space.

 The objective of PCA is to transform the calculated covariance matrix into an _optimum_ form where all variables are uncorrelated linearly to first order.
 That is, $C(x_i, x_j) = 0,\ i \ne j$.
 Notice how we state uncorrelated **linearly** to the **first order**.